STPDevteam/.github/profile/README.md

     - Language: Vue

 34. **sonet-website**
-    - Description:  Jumpstart and build your community of players, contributors and partners
+    - Description: (Legacy) Jumpstart and build your community of players, contributors and partners
     - Language: TypeScript

 35. **stp.1.0**